seyoungcho2/ComposeDynamicTheme/README.md

     val shapes: Shapes = Shapes()
 )
 ```
-I will briefly explain about this three parameters on following sections but you don't need to define all of them.
-All you have to do is set up a small part that you need to customize like below.
+I will briefly explain these three parameters in the following sections.
+However, you don't need to define all of them.
+You only need to set up the specific parts you want to customize, as shown below.
 ```kotlin
 val THEME_MODEL_KEY_BLUE = ThemeModelKey.of("Blue")
 private val THEME_MODEL_BLUE = ThemeModel(